Color Therapy – Healing Colors, Calming Colors & The Chakra System

 - Decreasing your appetite levels

-There you have a closer look at how you can harness color therapy in your own program.
-Whether you choose to primarily focus on this through nutrition by including a rainbow salad every day, repaint some of the walls in your house, dress in a certain color, or seek treatment from a trainer color therapy practitioner, consider putting colors to use in your world.
+There you have a closer look at how you can harness color therapy in your program.
+Whether you choose to primarily focus on this through nutrition by including a rainbow salad daily, repainting some of the walls in your house, dressing in a certain color, or seeking treatment from a trainer color therapy practitioner, consider putting colors to use in your world.

 Do you have any experience with color therapy?
-Share your own thoughts with us by commenting below.
+Please share your thoughts with us by commenting below.

-Want to learn more about how you can take a holistic approach to your health and well-being?
-Check out our complete 84 day program where I outline everything you need to do to take care of your mind, body, and spirit.
+Want to learn more about how to take a holistic approach to your health and well-being?
+Check out our complete 84-day program, where I outline everything you need to do to care for your mind, body, and spirit.